 Átak Car Rental

 Always book your car rental in advance, ideally once your flights are booked.
 The earlier you book, the more you are likely to save.
 After researching various car hire companies in Iceland, Átak Car Rental came up trumps.
 Our 4-day car rental for Iceland was £120 and included GPS, WiFi and an additional driver at no extra cost.
-As mentioned previously, as we visited Iceland in September we opted for a smaller economical car rather than a 4×4 and were allocated a VW Up.
+As mentioned previously, as we visited Iceland in September we opted for a smaller economy car rather than a 4×4 and were allocated a VW Up.

 To be honest, the GPS wasn’t fantastic so the free WiFi was really handy for us using Google Maps on our phones.
 As a blogger, I always exceed my data when I’m away so the free WiFi was an absolute godsend for me!
 We had no problems when we both used the WiFi either.